Strong approximation of Gaussian beta-ensemble characteristic polynomials: the hyperbolic regime

-An important feature of the characteristic polynomial is that the boundary values of $X(z)$ on $[-1,1]$ form a log--correlated Gaussian field; as this field is not pointwise defined on $[-1,1]$, these boundary values must be understood in an appropriate functional sense.
-By an approximation argument (\cite{Kahane,Berestycki,Shamov}), it is possible to define the exponential of $X(z)$ as a family of Gaussian multiplicative chaos measures $\big\{M_\gamma(dx) : \gamma \in [0, \sqrt{2\beta})\big\}.$ One natural approximation is to take a limit from the upper half-plane, i.e.\ to consider the in-probability weak limit of measures
+cf~\eqref{logcov}.
+Hence, this field is not pointwise defined on $[-1,1]$ and its boundary values must be understood in an appropriate functional sense.
+By an approximation argument (\cite{Kahane,Berestycki,Shamov}), it is however possible to define the exponential of $X(z)$ as a family of Gaussian multiplicative chaos measures $\big\{M_\gamma(dx) : \gamma \in [0, \sqrt{2\beta})\big\}.$ A natural approximation scheme is to take a limit from the upper half-plane, i.e.\ to consider the in-probability weak limit of measures

 Many other methods of approximation can be shown to yield the same limit, suggesting $M_\gamma$ as an unambiguous representation of the exponential of $X(z)$ on $[-1,1]$ for $\gamma \in [0, \sqrt{2\beta}).$